Deviantcoin/Deviant-Miscellaneous/common/Setup_wallet.md

 To identify the architecture of your operating system (OS), execute the command:<br />
 `uname -m`<br />
 ### Download the wallet
-If the previous output fits a line in the below "Output" column field, the wallet you need is available as precompiled package.<br />
+If the previous output fits a line in the below "Output" column field, the wallet you need is available as a precompiled package.<br />

  Output | Available
  ------ | ---------